AbiruEkanayaka/MemFlux/docs/sql/select.md

 ```

 ### `GROUP BY` Clause
 Groups rows that have the same values in specified columns into summary rows.
-It is often used with aggregate functions.
+It is almost always used with aggregate functions.

 **Example:**
 ```sql